-This is the most easy way of mobile learning.
+This is the most common way of using mobile learning.
 You can offer texts, videos or audios.
-It’s possible to do this whenever you want.
-Participants are able to prepare homework by watching a video that the teacher has put online.
-This way of mobile learning is relatively less interactive.
-It’s more about individual consuming.
-There is no interaction with teachers or other students, which makes it an asynchronous way of learning.
+Participants can be given assignments after watching a video that their instructor has put online.
+This method of mobile learning is relatively less interactive.
+It’s more about individual consumption.
+There is no interaction between the trainer and the learners, which makes it an asynchronous way of learning.

 Interaction during lessons

-Immediate feedback from your teacher or fellow students?
+Would you like to have immediate feedback from your teacher or fellow students?
 This is possible with synchronous learning.
-You are able to get direct feedback while you’re at home.
-Teachers can interact with their students during their lectures.
+You are able to get direct feedback even when you are at home.
+In addition, teachers can interact with their students during lectures.